Clarkson, Love lead Cavs past Grizzlies 114-107

 Grayson Allen’s four-point play gave Memphis a 93-81 lead with 10:28 to play.
 He hit a 3-pointer from the corner and was fouled by Kevin Porter Jr. The call on Porter was upgraded to a flagrant foul, but Memphis failed to convert the extra possession and Cleveland quickly rallied.

-Clarkson scored five points and Tristan Thompson’s rebound dunk cut the lead to 103-102.
+Clarkson scored five points and Tristan Thompson‘s rebound dunk cut the lead to 103-102 with four minutes to play.
 Love made one of two free throws with 3:15 left to tie the game and hit a 3-pointer with 2:50 left to give Cleveland a 106-103 lead.

 Memphis regained the lead on baskets by Jackson and Morant, who matched a season high with 11 assists.
 Jonas Valanciunas had 14 points and 14 rebounds.